Juliette-De/hydrogen-stations/README.md

 ## Features

 This application offers the following three features, each on one page:
-- a sizing of the market according to the scenario envisaged - optimistic, moderate or conservative (see the slides for more information), including
+- a sizing of the market according to the scenario envisaged - optimistic, moderate or conservative (see the slides for more information), including:
-  - the number of stations
+  - the number of stations,
   - their distribution by region;
 - the location and size of the stations;
 - a dashboard of the profitability of each station, according to the following competitive scenarios: